Mazovia: World War II

+Recent history

+The rebuilding of the Polish capital was the main task of the postwar period.

+The Polish resistance remained active, with one of the last Polish anti-communist partisans, Stanisław Marchewka, killed by the communists in Jeziorko in 1957.
+Particularly large anti-communist protest occurred in the region in 1976.

+During and following the Korean War, in 1951–1959, Poland admitted 200 North Korean orphans in Gołotczyzna and Otwock in Mazovia.

+Those times Warsaw Voivodeship was still roughly similar to historical Mazovia and used to be informally called so, but in 1975 it was divided into several little voivodeships.
+However, in 1999 Mazovian Voivodeship was created as one of 16 administrative regions of Poland.

 Culture

 Mazovian dialect

 The Mazovian language probably existed as a separate dialect until the 20th century.
 The ethnonym Mazur has given the name for a phonetic phenomenon known as mazurzenie (although it is common in the Lesser Polish dialect as well).

 Local cuisine

 There is no specific regional cuisine of Mazovia.
 Formerly, dairy foods dominated the peasant cuisine.
 Nobles used poultry, geese, chickens and ducks.
 The most separate Mazovian culinary regions are Kurpie and Łowicz, where traditional dishes survive to the present day.
 In Kurpie, traditional dishes are prepared with ingredients collected in the forest: berries, honey and mushrooms.
 There are several traditional Polish dishes like flaki (tripes), kluski (noodles and dumplings), which are prepared in different way than in other parts of Poland.

 Economy

 Mazovian Voivodeship is ranked decidedly first in Poland according to the Gross Domestic Product.
 This is thanks to Warsaw, which is a financial centre of East-Central Europe.
 The majority of state enterprises are headquartered in this metropolis.
 It is a hub for both rail and vehicular traffic, with access throughout Poland and across Europe.
 Warsaw Chopin Airport is the nation's busiest.
 There are many branches of industry and services well developed in this city.
 The other economical center is Płock, where large petrochemical plants PKN Orlen operate.
 The rest of Mazovia belongs to the poorest parts of Poland.
 In agriculture the most typical Mazovian crops are potatoes and rye, but the most popular (as in the whole of Poland) is wheat.
 Others are barley, sugar beets, fruits (with their biggest Polish basin in the south of the region), and vegetables.
 Pigs are commonly bred, often also cows and chickens.